Omnis Technical Note TNJC0007Dec 2013

 Testing Icons on a mobile device

-If you are viewing this form on a Retina display and want to prove that the high resolution images are being displayed, you can remove the '2x' images from the 'myicons' icon set and refresh the form: in this case you should see the low resolution images only.
+If you are viewing this form on a Retina display and want to prove that the high resolution images are being displayed, you can remove or move the '2x' images from the 'myicons' icon set and re-open the remote form: in this case you should see the low resolution images only.